 When you go for a walk, look for puddles.

-You can show your child how the trees, buildings, and even the clouds, are upside down in the water - it's an upside down world!
+You can show your child how the trees, buildings, and even clouds are upside down in the water - it's an upside down world!

 Tell your child that it is their reflection they can see in a puddle.

-Make sure your child has their wellies on, and then they can have fun splashing in puddles.
+Get wellies on and let them have fun splashing in puddles.

 Rate this activity

 Based on 32 reviews